DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

   * AMR: isn't needed for the some cores.
 If it's needed, there'll be a TCL script with the MiST core which generates the build_id.v file, so we just add that script so it gets run at the appropriate time.
   * AMR: The build_id.tcl is a pre-flow script which generates a build_id.v file - it just depends on what the mist core wants - most of them generate a version string which is included in the config string.
 Some cores are not usign this so this file can be ignored.
-* Create folder "firmware" at root and add to it file "overrides.c".
-Edit file and add initial ROM from the core if any.
+* Create folder "firmware" at root and create inside file "overrides.c".
+Edit file and add the following if the core needs to boot a ROM at core bootup:

 ```
 /* Initial ROM */